zeekus/textfiles/pschism_build_document_with_spack.md

 ls $(spack location -i intel-oneapi-mpi@2021.9.0)/mpi/latest/bin
 ```

-- [ ] prior to being able to compile mpi code you will need to call the load mpi module
+- [ ] prior to being able to compile mpi hello_world.c code you will need to call the load mpi module
 ```bash
    module load intelmpi
 ```

-- [ ] compile the MPI test code with the intel-mpi compiler from spack
+- [ ] To compile the MPI test code with the intel-mpi compiler from spack
   You created c file so you will be using the mpiicc compiler to compile the code.
 ```bash
 $(spack location -i intel-oneapi-mpi@2021.9.0)/mpi/latest/bin/mpicc modeling/pschism/mpi_test.c -o /modeling/pschism/hello_out